observ-vol-mgt/observ-vol-mgt/controller/docs/architecture.md

 LogsIngress --> Grouping
 ```

+## Task types

-Following are basic explanations of the task types:
+Following are basic explanations for each of the task types:

 | Task Type                          | Description                                                                                                                                                                                                                                                                                                                                                 |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|